Eugène Minkowski

 Eugène Minkowski (/fr/; born Eugeniusz Minkowski; 17 April 1885 – 17 November 1972) was a French psychiatrist of Jewish Polish origin, known for his incorporation of phenomenology into psychopathology and for exploring the notion of "lived time".
 A student of Eugen Bleuler, he was also associated with the work of Ludwig Binswanger and Henri Ey.
-He was influenced by phenomenological philosophy and the vitalistic philosophy of Henri Bergson, and by the phenomenologists Edmund Husserl and Max Scheler; therefore his work departed from classical medical and psychological models.
-He was a prolific author in several languages and regarded, as a great humanitarian.
+He was influenced by phenomenological philosophy and the vitalistic philosophy of Henri Bergson, and by the phenomenologists Edmund Husserl and Max Scheler, therefore his work departed from classical medical and psychological models.
+He was a prolific author in several languages and regarded as a great humanitarian.
 Minkowski accepted the phenomenological essence of schizophrenia as the "trouble générateur" ("generative disturbance"), which he thought consists in a loss of "vital contact with reality" and shows itself as autism.

+Early life and education

+Minkowski was born in Saint Petersburg, the capital of the Russian Empire, into a Jewish Polish family.
+He was second of the four sons of August Minkowski, a Warsaw banker and his wife, Tekla, née Lichtenbaum.
+When he was 7 years old, the family returned to the Polish capital, where he attended school and started his medical studies at the Imperial University of Warsaw.
+However, because of political repression from the czarist government, the university was temporarily closed in 1905.
+He was obliged to continue his studies at the University of Breslau (3 semesters), at the University of Göttingen (2 semesters) and finally, at the Ludwig-Maximilians-Universität München (3 semesters) where he obtained his medical degree in 1909.